The EDGE Language: Extended General Einsums for Graph Algorithms: Background and Related Works

-In Equation~\eqref{eqn:shift}, the Einsum expresses a projection into the data space of $A$, where for each $m$ point in the iteration space, an implementation must access both the $m+1$ point in $A$'s data space (due to the coordinate expression of $m+1$), and the $m$ point in $Z$'s data space.
-The iteration space here is $[0, M)$, and the data space consists of the tensor data spaces of $Z$ ($[0, M)$) and $A$ (also $[0, M)$).
-Due to the coordinate expression, however, this computation will never access the $A_{0}$ data point.
-Additionally, if a projection maps to a point in the data space that does not exist---for example, when $m = M-1$, the corresponding data space point of $A_{(M-1)+1}$ (or simply, $A_{M}$) is out of bounds on $A$---we assume a returned value of $0$.
+In Equation~\eqref{eqn:shift}, the iteration space is $[0, M)$.
+For each $m$ point in the iteration space, the expression projects to the $m$ point in $Z$ and the $m+1$ point in $A$.
+Due to this coordinate expression, this computation will never access the $A_{0}$ point.
+Additionally, if a projection maps to a tensor coordinate that does not exist---for example, when $m = M-1$, the projection $A_{(M-1)+1}$ (or simply, $A_M$) is out of bounds on $A$---we assume a returned empty value (e.g., $0$ in this example).

-Overall, (1) the iteration space expresses the set of all possible point tasks for a given Einsum, (2) the data space expresses the set of possible memory locations that the execution may access, and (3) the Einsum expresses the mapping from the iteration space to the data space.
+Overall, (1) the iteration space expresses the set of possible point tasks for a given Einsum, (2) the tensor coordinate spaces express where those tasks read and write tensor values, and (3) the Einsum expression maps points in the iteration space to points in those tensor coordinate spaces.

-\textbf{This operational definition determines if a particular expression or extension to Einsums is valid} (see Section~\ref{ssec:design-goals}).
-To execute any Einsum, our operational definition specifies that the implementation must (1) walk each point in the iteration space; (2) for each point, retrieve the corresponding values in the data space; (3) perform the pairwise computation indicated by the right-hand side of the Einsum (e.g., multiplication); (4a) place the corresponding result of computation (for that point) in the output tensor indicated on the left-hand side of the Einsum; and (4b) when multiple computations map to the same output point, \emph{reduce} them using the specified operator (e.g., addition) .
+This operational view determines whether a particular expression or extension to Einsums is valid (see \S~\ref{ssec:design-goals}).
+To execute a traditional Einsum, the implementation must (1) walk each point in the iteration space; (2) for each point, retrieve the corresponding input values; (3) perform the computation indicated by the right-hand side of the Einsum; and (4) accumulate the result into the corresponding output location, reducing multiple contributions when necessary . \edge{} extends this operational definition to support graph-oriented features such as user-defined values and operators, the separation of \merge{} and \compute{}, and iteration. \S~\ref{sec:sets} defines this extended operational view precisely using set-theoretic semantics.

 An Einsum simply specifies \emph{what} computation to perform, and not \emph{how} to perform that computation (e.g., the order in which to walk the iteration space).
 Thus, the Einsum could also be written as